lvgl/blog/_posts/2024-03-01-4D-Systems-SPI-board-review.md

 The ESP32-S3 is a high performance microcontroller with two Xtensa RISC cores running at up to 240MHz.
 It has a decent graphics performance even without a dedicated GPU.
 The display is connected via SPI, which is adequate for lower resolutions and mostly static screens, however, it may struggle with full screen refresh or full screen scrolling.
 Since the internal SRAM is not enough for a full framebuffer, a partial buffer was used in the measurement.

-The display does not use TE (VSync) synchronization, which causes visible artifacts (tearing) during refresh (e.g., in the colored screen, colored rectangles tests).
+The display does not use TE (VSync) synchronization, which may cause visible artifacts (tearing) during refresh (e.g., in the colored screen, colored rectangles tests).
 This is especially prominent in landscape mode, because it is different from the physical orientation (scan direction) of the screen.

 ### Frame rate (FPS)